Categories

 For the one who has died has been acquitted from his sin.
 (Romans 6:7)

-Rather than talking about a person’s guilt of previous sin being cancelled at death, Paul is talking about sin’s power to make us sin.
-That power of sin over us ends automatically when we die.
-Hence, Paul uses this fact to encourage those in the congregation to die to sin.
+An examination of the context reveals that Paul is not talking about the resurrection.
+He is talking about dying to sin by putting on the new Christian personality.
+Rather than talking about a person’s guilt for previous sin being cancelled at death, Paul is talking about sin’s power to make us sin while still alive.
+Since hat power of sin over us ends automatically when we die, Paul uses this fact to encourage those in the congregation to die to sin.
 It is important to read the context from verse 6 through verse 14.

 After the video Jackson makes this comment: